riscv-software-src/riscv-config/docs/source/yaml-specs.rst

                                             # of the all reset values of the sub-fields
     rv32:                                   # this node and its subsequent fields can exist
                                             # if [M/S/U]XL value can be 1
-      implemented: <boolean>                # indicates if the csr exists in rv32 mode or not.
+      accessible: <boolean>                 # indicates if the csr is accessible in rv32 mode or not.
                                             # When False, all fields below will be trimmed off
                                             # in the checked yaml.
 False also indicates that
-                                            # access-exception should be generated
+                                            # access-exception should be generated.
       fields:                               # a quick summary of the list of all fields of the
                                             # csr including a list of WPRI fields of the csr.
         - <field_name1>
         - <field_name2>
-        - - [30,23]                         # A list which contains a squashed pair
+        - - [23,30]                         # A list which contains a squashed pair
-          - 6                               # (of form [msb,lsb]) of all WPRI bits within the
+          - 6                               # (of form [lsb,msb]) of all WPRI bits within the
                                             # csr.
 Does not exist if there are no WPRI bits

       <field_name1>:                        # name of the field